 Welcome to the Bluford USD #318 website!
 My name is Shane Gordon and I am the Superintendent of schools in Bluford.
 I am originally from Abingdon, IL.
 Upon graduating high school, I continued my education at Monmouth College, graduating with a Bachelor's of Arts degree in 2006.
 I then began teaching at Spoon River Valley High School, where I was the high school social studies department, coached football, basketball, and track, as well as a bus driver.
 While teaching, I earned a Master's degree from Bradley University in Peoria.
 In 2011, I became the Principal at Winchester High School in Winchester, IL.
 In 2013, I returned home to Abingdon to become the high school Principal for the newly consolidated Abingdon-Avon High School.
 In the fall of 2015, I began working on a Doctorate degree at Western Illinois University.
 I completed all of the coursework necessary to obtain my Superintendent endorsement in February of 2018.
 On February 17, 2020, I successfully defended my dissertation titled: The Illinois Evidence Based Funding Model: How are Tier I school districts spending new money.

-I am thrilled to begin working for Bluford USD #318!
-My wife Jessica, our four children, (Lyla 8, Beau 7, Mack 4, & Dewy 2) and I reside in the northwest corner of the district.
-I look forward to leading the district and creating wonderful learning opportunities for students at Bluford USD #318.
+I am thrilled to work for Bluford USD #318!
+My wife Jessica, our four children, (Lyla 9, Beau 8, Mack 4, & Dewy 2) and I reside in the northwest corner of the district.
+I thoroughly enjoy leading the district and creating wonderful learning opportunities for students at Bluford USD #318.